ipinfo/sample-database/README.md

 <details id=6>
 <summary><h2>Hosted Domains</h2></summary>

-**Hosted Domains database enables you to do reverse IP lookups.** Through our Hosted Domains service, you can see the the full list of domain hosted on a single IP address.
+**Hosted Domains database enables you to do reverse IP lookups.** Through our Hosted Domains service, you can see the full list of domain hosted on a single IP address.

 You can find the schema, database sample, API response sample, and other information from the **[Hosted Domains folder](/Hosted%20Domains)**.
 The fields in the database includes: